noahehall/theBookOfNoah/architecture/rdbms_database_design.md

    - `data isolation`
       - a property that determines when and how changes made by one operation become visible to other concurrent users and systems
    - `data integrity`
-      - the maintenance and assurance that the data in a database are correcgt and consistent
+      - the maintenance and assurance that the data in a database are correct and consistent
-         - data values must satisfy certain consistency constraints that are specified int he application programs
+         - data values must satisfy certain consistency constraints that are specified in the application programs
          - difficulty in making changes to the application programs in order to enforce new constraints
    - `concurrency`
       - the ability of the database to allow multiple users access/modify the same record without adversely affecting transaction processing